kbarbounakis/most-web-mailer/README.md

             done(err);
         });

 You can use default mail transporter as it is defined in application configuration section settings#mail.
-In this case you can omit transporter initialization.
-Here is the section as may be defined in application configuration:
+In this case you can omit transporter initialization. e.g.

     ...
     "settings": {